Every AI response carries a disclaimer: "this may contain errors." Everyone acts on it anyway. That's the gap β and the gap is risk.

 Private documents (user-only): Every user β at any access level β can upload private documents that only they can access.
 Personal notes, draft analysis, research in progress, meeting preparation β all queryable alongside the user's other accessible content.
 Private documents never enter the shared knowledge base.
 Every member gets their own personal AI research assistant within the governed environment.

-Supply chain access (peer agreements): When an employee queries content that spans peer agreements, the assistant draws from the supply chain β upstream supplier certifications, regulatory interpretations, downstream operational knowledge.
+Supply chain access (peer agreements): When a superstar queries content that spans peer agreements, the assistant draws from the supply chain β upstream supplier certifications, regulatory interpretations, downstream operational knowledge.
 Access levels on peer agreements control which content is visible to which roles β employee-level agreements share operational content, C-Level agreements share strategic content.

 This removes the temptation and risk of employees using uncontrolled AI tools.
 When the member's own AI assistant provides governed, sourced, access-controlled answers from their own content and their governed supply chain β with professional verification built into the workflow β there is no reason to paste internal documents into a public LLM.